kodoshi/ui_ux_flutter/README.md

 # M-TRC-769 User eXperience module

 A banking flutter app which connects to a nodejs backend, with a mongodb cloud instance.
+Team members: Klivens Ziu, Victor Thomas, Lucas Mascaut.

 ## Services